rodber/chevereto-free/README.md

 - Support for ImageMagick
 - Installer support

+## Installation

+Get the target [release](https://github.com/chevereto/Chevereto-Free/releases) you want.
+Don't install this from any branch unless you want to use it for development purposes.

 ## Support

 Chevereto-Free doesn't include any support neither any supporting service is offered for this edition which will be discontinued on **2021-12-31**.